nastaa/nastaa.github.io/index.md

 layout: page
 ---

 I am a fellow at the Institute of Philosophy in London.
 I work mainly in the philosophy of language on two broad topics, anaphora and modality.
-I have further interests in the general philosophy of science (concerning explanation), and in philosophical logic (concerning probabilities and decision theory).
+I have further interests in the general philosophy of science (concerning explanation), and in epistemology/philosophical logic (concerning probabilistic and decision-theoretic reasoning).

 AOS: philosophy of language and linguistics
 AOC: philosophical logic, philosophy of science